 Connect: During the BGP process, if the TCP connection is successful, it will continue to the Open=Sent state.
 In case it fails, it will continue to the Active state.

-Active: BGP will try another TCP three way handshake to create a connection to remote BGP-neighbor.
+Active: BGP will try another TCP three-way handshake to create a connection to the remote BGP-neighbor.
 If it is successful, it will move to the Open-Sent state.

 Open-sent: The TCP connection exists, and a BGP Open message has been sent to the peer, but the matching Open message has not yet been received from the other router.

-Open-confirm: When an Open message has been received from neighbor router, a BGP Neighbor Adjacency is complete.
-A hold down timer will starts once this done.
+Open-confirm: When an Open message has been received from a neighbor router, a BGP Neighbor Adjacency is complete.
+A hold-down timer will start once this is done.

 Established: All BGP neighbor parameters matched, the neighbor relationship has been established and the peers can now exchange Update messages.

-Can router on different subnet become BGP neighbor ?
+Can routers on different subnets become BGP neighbors?

 The answer is Yes.
-BGP router become neighbors on different subnets.
+BGP routers become neighbors on different subnets.
 Instead, BGP use a TCP connection between the neighbor routers to pass BGP messages on the same or different subnet.

-Border Gateway Protocol uses TCP port number 179 for creating connection.
+Border Gateway Protocol uses TCP port number 179 for creating connections.
 (Most common BGP interview questions.)